-Our family was fortunate to have lived in Europe for 11 years.
-This is by far our two sons' all-time favorite recipe.
-Typically in Germany and Austria, schnitzel is served with French fries and lemon wedges-the lemon is for squeezing onto the breaded cutlets.
-In Europe I used veal, but now that we are back home, I find that turkey slices are a great substitute.
-Sue A. Jurack
+Our family lived in Europe for 11 years and this was by far our two sons' all-time favorite recipe.
+Typically in Germany and Austria, schnitzel is served with french fries and lemon wedges for squeezing onto the breaded cutlets.
+In Europe I used veal, but now that we are back home, I find that turkey slices are a fine substitute. —Sue Jurack, Mequon, Wisconsin

-- Place the milk, flour, eggs and bread crumbs in four separate shallow bowls.
+Place the milk, flour, eggs and bread crumbs in 4 separate shallow bowls.
 Dip turkey slices into milk, then coat with flour.
 Dip into eggs and coat with bread crumbs.
 Place on waxed paper; let stand for 5-10 minutes.

-- In a large skillet, brown turkey over medium-high heat in butter and oil for 2 minutes on each side or until juices run clear.
-Yield: 4 servings.
+In a large skillet, brown turkey over medium-high heat in butter and oil for 2 minutes on each side or until juices run clear.